Milwaukee M18 FUEL 7-1/4″ Circular Saw vs DeWalt FLEXVOLT ADVANTAGE 7-1/4″ Circular Saw: Head-to-Head Comparison

 Is the Milwaukee M18 FUEL 7-1/4″ Circular Saw better than the DeWalt FLEXVOLT ADVANTAGE 7-1/4″ Circular Saw?

 It depends on your priorities.
-The Milwaukee M18 FUEL 2732-20 excels at corded-equivalent cutting power, while the DeWalt DCS578B stands out for flexvolt compatibility for maximum power.
-Both are solid choices in the circular saw category.
+The Milwaukee M18 FUEL 2732-20 excels at corded-equivalent cutting power with a lighter magnesium shoe and seamless M18 ecosystem integration.
+The DeWalt DCS578B stands out for its wider 57-degree bevel capacity and FLEXVOLT compatibility that boosts power automatically.
+Both are solid choices -- the right answer usually comes down to which battery platform you're already using.

 Can I use Milwaukee batteries in a DeWalt tool?